conda/infrastructure/HOW_WE_USE_GITHUB.md

 Generally speaking, labels with the same category are considered mutually exclusive but in some cases labels sharing the same category can occur concurrently as they indicate qualifiers as opposed to types.
 For example, we may have the following types, https://github.com/conda/infrastructure/labels/type%3A%3Abug, https://github.com/conda/infrastructure/labels/type%3A%3Afeature, and https://github.com/conda/infrastructure/labels/type%3A%3Adocumentation, where for any one issue there would be _at most_ **one** of these to be defined (_i.e._ an issue shouldn’t be a bug _and_ a feature request at the same time).
 Alternatively, with issues involving specific operating systems (_i.e._, https://github.com/conda/infrastructure/labels/os%3A%3Alinux, https://github.com/conda/infrastructure/labels/os%3A%3Amacos, and https://github.com/conda/infrastructure/labels/os%3A%3Awindows), an issue could be labeled with one or more depending on the system(s) the issue is occurring on.

 Please note that there are also automation policies in place.
-For example, if an issue is labeled as https://github.com/conda/infrastructure/labels/pending%3A%3Afeedback and https://github.com/conda/infrastructure/labels/unreproducible, that issue will be auto-closed after a month of inactivity.
+For example, if an issue is labeled as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport, that issue will be marked https://github.com/conda/infrastructure/labels/stale after 21 days of inactivity and auto-closed after seven more days without activity.
+This particular automation policy is carried out through the [stale workflow][stale].
+This workflow also marks all inactive pull requests and inactive issues not labelled as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport as stale after 1 year (365 days) without activity and closes them if they remain inactive for a further 30 days.

 #### What labels are required for each issue?